 register of political parties has the meaning given in section 62C(1).

 [Section 215 inserted: No. 20 of 2021 s.
-90.]
+90; amended: No. 30 of 2023 s.
+178.]

 216. Vacancies and representation in Legislative Council

 Despite the amendments made to this Act and the Constitution Acts Amendment Act 1899 by the amending provisions, the former provisions and the previous electoral distribution continue to apply in respect of —